SSH Key Management – What, Why, How

 - Financial risk - cost of outages, liability to business partners and customers

-- Spread of malware and viruses
+- Spread of malware, viruses, hackers, and ransomware.

 Uncontrolled Access Provisioning with OpenSSH